Pinole Valley High School: Notable Music Program

 The school has a notable music program as well.
 The Spartan Marching Band performs in several Pinole events and used to, on a larger scale, in venues such as the San Francisco Chinese New Year Parade and Disneyland in Anaheim, California.

 The End to "Portable Valley High"

 Pinole Valley High School was dubbed "Portable Valley High" by the students and community as the high school had been housed in temporary portables at the site of Creekside Park.
 The temporary campus served high-school students in Pinole and surrounding areas for over five years from 2014 until 2019.
 The temporary campus was plagued with problems such as rodent infestations, constant disrepair and flooding, which came to an end as the new campus came into fruition.

-After five years, a temporary campus, and over $200 million, Pinole Valley High School opened its new campus on August 12, 2019 with Principal Kibby Kleiman in tow to cut the ribbon.
+After five years, a temporary campus, and over $200 million, Pinole Valley High School opened its new campus on August 12, 2019, with Principal Kibby Kleiman in tow to cut the ribbon.

-Historical economic problems

-In 2004, the school district announced that it would eliminate all high school sports, close all libraries and lay off all music teachers and counselors in its $180 million budget for 2004–05.